jamiebuilds/react-loadable/README.md

 Now these options will automatically be provided.

+For typescript you can use [react-loadable-ts-transformer](https://github.com/stushurik/react-loadable-ts-transformer) which is a ts analog of react-loadable/babel plugin.

 #### Finding out which dynamic modules were rendered

 Next we need to find out which modules were actually rendered when a request